Does Breastfeeding Make You Tired? Keeping Energy Levels Up with a Newborn

 Having a new baby is an exciting time!
 But as joyful as it is, taking care of a newborn can also turn your world upside down.

 All of this is to say, if you’ve ever wondered if breastfeeding makes you tired, you’re not alone.
-Let’s take a closer look at why it’s common to feel tired when breastfeeding and the steps you can take to fight fatigue as a new mom.
+Let’s take a closer look at why breastfeeding makes you tired and the steps you can take to fight fatigue as a new mom.

 However, sleep deprivation is just one reason why you may feel tired when breastfeeding.
 Speaking to Romper, certified breastfeeding specialist Sterling Grey-Simmons explains that after giving birth, your body releases a hormone called prolactin that signals your body to start making breast milk.
 This hormone helps you make and maintain your milk supply, but it can also cause drowsiness.